theIvanChornyi/boldo/README.md

 In both cases, the project runs on the same port and is accessible via http://localhost:3000/

-## Deployment

-It use Netlify for deployment

-Just push your commit to main branch

 ## Reference
 1. **Design** https://www.figma.com/community/file/1081611224529759785